RickStrahl/WestWindWebConnection-Documentation/User-Guide/Setting-Up-Web-Connection/Using-the-Web-Connection-Managed-Handler/IIS-and-the-Web-Connection-Managed-Handler.md

-﻿Setting up IIS 7 for using with the managed module is easy by using the Integrated pipeline.
+Setting up IIS 7 for using with the managed module is easy by using the Integrated pipeline.
 With IIS 7 this model permits true XCOPY deployment with no additional configuration needs - you can simply copy the WebConnectionModule.dll in your BIN directory as part of your Web directory and make a couple of changes in web.config to enable to the module.

 Here's how to set up a new project and switch to the Managed Module: